 COVID-19 Pandemic Resources - Vaccine Finder

-As of April 6, all New Yorkers age 16 and older are eligible for the COVID-19 vaccine.
+All New Yorkers age 12 and older are eligible for the COVID-19 vaccine.
 Use NYC's Vaccine Finder to find your nearest COVID-19 vaccination location.
 The City's COVID-19 Vaccine page has resources including a "What New Yorkers Need to Know" FAQ.

 At the City, State, and Federal levels, policymakers have moved to address some of the most pressing concerns: